Mentor System

 Need Help Now

-Sends a broadcast to all available mentors.
-Mentors who fly your aircraft type are prioritized and highlighted, but any mentor can accept.
+Sends a request to available mentors, starting with the most experienced.
 The first mentor to accept sees your briefing and reaches out.
-Best for urgent situations — you'll typically hear back within minutes if mentors are available.
+Best for urgent situations — you'll typically hear back within a few minutes if mentors are available.
+When it comes to weather advice, talking to any experienced pilot is better than going it alone.
 Available to all users.
 Requires a PAVE Risk Assessment to help mentors understand your full situation beyond just the weather.

 Browse Mentors